rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

             number_rounds_in_tournament = max(as.numeric(round)) - min(as.numeric(round)) + 1)
 ```

-After creating the above data frame which contains information on the number of rounds in each tournament, I created `atp_pct_rounds_won_by_tournament_by_year` by joining the previous two data frames together.
+After creating the above data frame that contains information on the number of rounds in each tournament, I created `atp_pct_rounds_won_by_tournament_by_year` by joining the previous two data frames together.
 To do this, I used the `full_join` command available in the `dplyr` package.

 ```r
 atp_pct_rounds_won_by_tournament_by_year <- full_join(atp_pct_rounds_won_by_tournament_by_year,